tldr-pages/tldr/pages/common/chsh.md

 `chsh`

-- Set a specific login shell for the current user:
+- Set a specific login [s]hell for the current user:

 `chsh -s {{path/to/shell}}`

-- Set a login shell for a specific user:
+- Set a login [s]hell for a specific user:

 `chsh -s {{path/to/shell}} {{username}}`

-- Print available shells:
+- List available shells:

 `chsh --list-shells`